Our CILEX Judges

 "My firm Fosters has been incredibly supportive.
 They see my role as something very positive for them in terms of having a partner who will now acquire this different skill set.
 They will ensure I have the time I need to dedicate to the position because they can see the benefits it will bring in terms of personal, professional and business development.

-Elizabeth Johnson - First-Tier Tribunal Judge
+Elizabeth Johnson - District Tribunal Judge - Social Entitlement Chamber

 I qualified as a Chartered Legal Executive in 1998.
 Initially I worked for Beachcrofts, before joining Ashfords eight years ago.

 I am now an Associate at the Exeter office of Ashfords LLP, specialising in personal injury and have over 20 years’ experience in all aspects of injury, insurance and liability claims.

 In 2017, I took part in CILEX’s Judicial Development Programme, aimed at providing members with information, support, training, mentoring and encouragement when preparing to make their application for a judicial appointment.
 I wasn’t aware that Chartered Legal Executives could apply to the judiciary until I heard about CILEX’s training programme.

 Not being one to shy away from a challenge and after a lot of thought and research, I was confident that I would be a strong candidate!

 The support from CILEX meant I benefited from expert advice on how to complete competency-based applications and mentoring from CILEX-qualified District Judge Stephen Nicholls.
 This support was invaluable in giving me the knowledge and confidence to go ahead.